 Our intention is to maximize personal growth by integrating biofeedback and neurofeedback into more commonly used psychotherapy techniques.

 Kenneth R. Philipp, Psy.D., BCN, QEEG-D

 Clinical Psychologist, PSY17630

 Dr. Philipp’s interest in biofeedback and neurofeedback began in 2004 when he began referring those he worked with to practitioners that used bio/neurofeedback in their practices.
 These individuals responded well to the technique.
 In 2013, Dr. Philipp began using bio/neurofeedback in his practice.
-He is now a board-certified practitioner of neurofeedback (BCN) and has included the use of qEEG, LORETTA , and z-score neurofeedback for children and adults.
+He is now a board-certified practitioner of neurofeedback (BCN) and is board-certified in qEEG.
+His training has included the use of qEEG, LORETTA , and z-score neurofeedback for children and adults.
 Dr. Philipp is one of only a few board-certified providers in the Northern California region, and is continuously sought-out by clients, students, and professionals for his knowledge and experience.

 Additional Background Information: